Direct Action Everywhere: Open rescue

 Wayne Hsiung cites as an inspiration for DxE the work of Patty Mark, an Australian animal rights activist and founder of Animal Liberation Victoria (ALV).
 ALV activists popularized the tactic of going into farms in the middle of the night without disguises and filming the conditions inside.
 The tactic stands in contrast to the more common form of investigation in the U.S. animal rights movement in which an investigator poses as a farm worker to film using a hidden camera.
-Open rescue activists emphasize that their approach allows the portrayal of individual animals' stories since activists can focus on animals in the farm, and to rescue animals who would otherwise die of disease document their recovery.
+Open rescue activists emphasize that their approach allows the portrayal of individual animals' stories since activists can focus on animals in the farm, and to rescue animals who would otherwise die of disease and document their recovery.
 It also touts open rescue as a form of activism anyone can undertake, offering the possibility and goal of thousands of open rescue teams across the country.

 DxE aims to establish a legal right to rescue inhumanely treated animals, on the basis of laws that allow bystanders to rescue animals in danger such as a dog in a hot car.

 DxE has cited open rescues as particularly key to exposing "humane" companies that are generally smaller and more difficult to infiltrate.
 In April 2016, three members of DxE went undercover to Yulin, China, home of the Yulin dog meat festival, to document the upcoming preparations of the festival; they said they have been able to catch some of the brutality on camera at one of the largest slaughterhouses in the city.
 Two of the activists with DxE were able to smuggle out the video footage they had captured, along with three dogs bound for slaughter.

 Open rescue has been criticized by one such smaller, "humane" company that has been the target of DxE's use of the tactic.
-Petaluma Farms, a distributor of eggs for Whole Foods, was investigated and the subject of a highly publicized campaign and open rescue of DxE's.
+Petaluma Farms, a distributor of eggs for Whole Foods, was investigated and the subject of a highly publicized campaign and open rescue by DxE.
 Jonathan Mahrt, an employee of Petaluma Farms and son of Petaluma Farms' owner Steven Mahrt, said, "My dad's take is that it's a sad day when farmers and ranchers have to be concerned about security."